BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 5) If you use the program with PaddleOCR.
 PaddleOCR downloads model data at first use, then it can be used offline.
 List of available languages can be found by this [link](https://paddlepaddle.github.io/PaddleOCR/main/en/ppocr/blog/multi_languages.html#5-support-languages-and-abbreviations).

+6) If you use the program with PaddleOCR and it is installed in conda environment, you neet to activete conda environment first, and then launch this program.

-6) As for keyboard input:
+7) As for keyboard input:
     - **xdotool** - only supports X11 desktop environment
-    - **ydotool** - works in X11 and Wayland desktop environment ydotool can type only latin characters and ydotoold process should be running in order to ydotool to work
+    - **ydotool** - works in X11 and Wayland desktop environment ydotool can type only latin characters and **ydotoold** process should be running (in background or in separate terminal) in order to **ydotool** to work
     - instead of typing program can copy the text to clipboard and paste by trigerring ***ctrl+V*** (or ***shift+ctrl+V***)

 ## Some technical details